| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 from the variability in ocean heat exchange and heat distribution.
 These maps give some idea of how anomalies can vary on short timescales, especially regionally:

-Vs. average anomaly for the past decade (despite an overall surface
+Vs. average anomaly for the past decade (despite a relaxing of the surface

 Record highs will also occur more frequently with global warming